cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_REQUEST_TARGET.md

 libcurl passes on the verbatim string in its request without any filter or other safe guards.
 That includes white space and control characters.

-Using this option multiple times makes the last set string override the previous ones.
-Set it to NULL to disable its use again.

-The application does not have to keep the string around after setting this option.

 # DEFAULT

 NULL

-# %PROTOCOLS%

 # EXAMPLE